Charley White: Challenges for the feather, and light titles

 Although White never won a world championship, he fought for the title several times.
-His first fight against a World Champion came at age eighteen against the legendary Jewish world featherweight champion Abe Attell on 6 December 1909 in Memphis.
+His first fight against a World Champion came when he was eighteen against the legendary Jewish world featherweight champion Abe Attell on 6 December 1909 in Memphis.
 Attell won the 8 round "newspaper decision" but had to extend himself to the limit to win over White.
 White landed rights and lefts to the champion's head and body, but Attell surpassed White in his use of short jabs in the infighting.
 The decision was unpopular with the crowd.
 White lost to Attell again on 16 September 1910 at the Hippodrome in Milwaukee, but got in several potent blows against a far more experienced fighter.
 Attell danced around the ring to gain an angle of advantage, but White showed a solid defense.
 As they fought at catchweights, Attell's featherweight crown was not at risk.

 White lost to future champion Johnny Kilbane in a twelve round bout before 2,200 at Grey's Armory in Cleveland on 23 December 1911.
 The match was a contest between two of the leading contenders for the world featherweight crown.
 Both boxers showed great speed and technique.
 Kilbane would take the world featherweight title on 22 February 1912, and hold it for eleven years.

 On 4 July 1913, White valiantly lost to future Welterweight Champion Jack Britton in an eighteen round technical knockout in New Orleans, Louisiana.
 White may have performed better in the closing rounds if not having broken a bone in his hand in the eighth round.
 The injury was acquired when White dealt a strong blow to Britton's face.
 Regardless of his injury, he put up an impressive defense, staying on his feet another ten rounds, before the referee called the bout.
 Britton gained an advantage from a longer reach, and from White's loss of his left hand, which dealt his left hook, one of his most powerful and effective blows.

 On 19 December 1913, White defeated Ad Wolgast former world lightweight champion in a ten round newspaper decision at Dreamland Park in Milwaukee.
 White dominated the bout with his left hook, but Wolgast was not quite the boxer who earlier held the championship and his punches lacked steam.
-He had taken the world lightweight champion against Mexican Joe Rivers in July 1912, but lost it in November 1912 to Willie Ritchie.
+He had taken the world lightweight championship against Mexican Joe Rivers in July 1912, but lost it in November 1912 to Willie Ritchie.
 Had points determined the outcome of the fight, and if Wolgast had still held the title, White would have taken the world lightweight championship.